octarect/nvim-lspservers/README.md

 Obviously you must have [neovim/nvim-lspconfig](https://github.com/neovim/nvim-lspconfig).

-`nvim-lspservers` uses the following tools to install language servers;
+`nvim-lspservers` uses the following tools to install language servers:

+- npm
 - go
-- npm
+- bundle (ruby)

 You can check if they are available by `:checkhealth lspservers` after installation of plugin.